 Derelict Crab Traps

 Derelict crab traps are any crab traps that have become discarded, lost, or abandoned in the marine environment.
 In Louisiana, they are a widespread form of marine debris.
 Derelict traps are a hazard to navigation, a source of habitat degradation, and a nuisance.
 They disrupt fishing by becoming tangled in shrimpers’ nets, and can damage boat propellers, particularly when they are cut from their float line.
 They also continue to catch fish, crabs, and even birds or small mammals when washed ashore.
 The exact number of derelict crab traps in coastal Louisiana is unknown, but one estimate for the entire Gulf of Mexico was more than 600,000 with an additional 250,000 becoming derelict every year.
-Applying the Gulf-wide loss rate estimate (25%) and the average number of traps per license holder (257) to the number of license holders in 2015, approximately 109,000 crab traps become derelict every year in coastal Louisiana.
+Applying the Gulf-wide rate estimate (25%) and the most recent average number of traps per license holder (460) to the number of commercial crab fisherman reporting landings (1,458), approximately 167,670 crab traps become derelict every year in coastal Louisiana.

 Redfish captured by a derelict crab trap.
 In addition to crabs, many species of fish and even birds can be captured by derelict traps.

 Not just blue crab!
 Stone crabs are frequently found in derelict traps in more brackish parts of the estuary.